Configure AWS EC2 instances for Redis Enterprise Software

 - When using Redis on Flash

 - When using AOF on every write and there is a high write load.
 In this case, the provisioned IOPS should be on the nodes used as slaves in the cluster.

 Choose an instance type that has (at minimum) enough free memory and disk space to meet RS’s hardware requirements.

 In addition, some instance types are optimized for EBS backed volumes and some are not.
 If you are using persistent storage, you should use an instance type that is, especially if disk drain rate matters to your database implementation.

 When configuring the Security Group:

-- If you would like to create a cluster that has multiple nodes all running as instances on AWS, you need to define a security group that has an All TCP rule for all ports, 0 - 65535, and add it to all instances that are part of the cluster.
-This will make sure that all nodes are able to communicate with each other.
-If you would not like to open all TCP ports and instead define specific ports and ports ranges, refer to Machine ports configuration for a comprehensive list of ports being used.
+- To create a cluster that has multiple nodes all running as instances on AWS, you need to define a security group that has an All TCP rule for all ports, 0 - 65535, and add it to all instances that are part of the cluster.
+This makes sure that all nodes are able to communicate with each other.
+To limit the number of open ports, you can open just the ports used by RS.